raz0red/wii7800/README.md

 ## Lightgun Accuracy, etc.

 The crosshair for the Wii7800 emulator is not perfect.
-For example, you may be pointing at something and your shot may register slightly to the right or left.
+For example you may be pointing at something and your shot may register to the right or left.
+This is due to the way the 7800 handles hit detection for lightgun games.
+It only checks for a hit every 7 CPU cycles.
+There are 330 cycles for the visible portion of each frame.
+Thus, there are only ~47 hit points for each scanline.
+So, the crosshair at best gets you in approximately the right area, and if you miss you need to adjust based on where the shot shows up on the screen (exactly how you do it when there is no crosshair).

 ## Cartridge/ROM Compatibility